Far Beyond What Eyes Can See

 Rock always served as a personal reminder that many of the values of this world were never my own.
 Even Christ himself advocated having enmity with a world that frequently stands in defiance of the Gospel.
 From the lyrics, melodies, harmonies and rhythms that accompanied me since early childhood, I learned to extract all I could to render this pilgrimage through life considerably more entertaining and meaningful.
 When compiling a soundtrack for the various stages of my life, many bands and musicians could be recalled, but doing so in any significant detail would be a time-consuming endeavor of questionable value.
 My only desire today is to profess my undying appreciation for a musical genre that accompanied me since my early childhood years, explaining in broad strokes the contribution one such band made to me.

-As my love for music refused to die even with the passing of time itself, Pink Floyd accompanied me through some of the most contemplative moments of life.
+As my love for music refused to die even with the heart-wrenching passing of time itself, Pink Floyd accompanied me through some of the most contemplative moments of life.
 More than any other band, they always inspired me to think and position myself before society.
 Not only did they help me question the purpose of my education, they also awakened in me a deep feeling of alienation that proved so disconcerting at times.
 David Gilmour, Roger Waters, and friends were not in the business of selling a false sense of bliss and blind security.
 They questioned instead why so many were so inexplicably miserable despite the many trappings of modern life.
 As Jim Morrison might have said, they spoke of the loss of God while wandering and wandering through a hopeless night.
 This was not a rendition of my own personal tragedy partly because of all the music taught me to avoid.
 Cautionary tales are not meant to be ignored, nor is darkness meant to be embraced and glorified.

 As dark sarcasm invaded the classroom, perhaps the tragedy of modern life began in school.
 When first taught the purpose of our education was simply to become “another brick in wall”, instead of passively accepting our fate, the music commanded us "not to give in without a fight".
 Growing older, as several friends succumbed to their personal demons, we longed to tell them to “shine on, you crazy diamonds”.
 We longed to see them resume their journeys despite having their self-esteem shattered by the hardships of life, the passing of time, and the distancing from God.
 We wished the presence of our long-lost friends could still be felt, despite so much in life that kept us apart.
 Before exchanging our heroes for ghosts or trading a walk-on part in the war for a lead role in a cage, we simply longed to tell them we “wish you were here”.